 Given the amount of choice, you’re probably wondering where to start when looking for an amazing Japanese restaurant in London?
 Well wonder no longer, as we've searched the city high and low to discover London's best Japanese food - whether it be sublimely fresh sashimi, a steaming ramen broth or the latest deep-fried delicacy.
 Our guide below covers all price points and lots of different parts of London meaning that wherever and whatever you’re looking for, there should be something for you.
 So next time you’re on the search for a memorable Japanese meal in London, be sure to check back here.

 Best Japanese restaurants in Central London

-What: If you're looking for a bustling noodle bar in the heart of Soho, head to Koya.
-We recommend sitting at the counter for the full experience.
+What: If you're looking for a bustling noodle bar in the heart of Soho, head to Koya and grab a seat at the counter for the full experience.
 Choose from small plates like karaage, braised pork belly or the famous tempura.
-The main event, however, is the udon.
-Handmade every day, these pillowy noodles are not to be missed.
-They come hot or cold, with a range of toppings like duck, beef, chicken, lamb, pork, mackerel and vegetables.
+The main event, however, is the udon - handmade every day, these pillowy noodles are not to be missed; they come hot or cold, with a range of toppings like duck, beef, chicken, lamb, pork, mackerel and vegetables.